Curt Hennig: Undefeated streak (1988–1990)

-On October 7 episode of Superstars, Perfect began appearing with The Genius, an arrogant, poetry-reciting scholar on The Brother Love Show and began a rivalry with Hulk Hogan over the WWF Championship.
+On the October 7 episode of Superstars, Perfect began appearing with The Genius, an arrogant, poetry-reciting scholar on The Brother Love Show and began a rivalry with Hulk Hogan over the WWF Championship.
 Their rivalry heated up when Genius defeated Hogan by countout, with Hennig's assistance on November 25 Saturday Night's Main Event XXIV and the duo stole Hogan's title belt and destroyed it backstage.
 Perfect and Hogan wrestled on the live events, where he lost to Hogan but they did not compete on television until January 15, 1990, when Hennig received his first opportunity for the WWF Championship against Hogan at Madison Square Garden and this was his first televised match against Hogan, which he won by disqualification but not the title.

 At Royal Rumble, Perfect attacked Genius's opponent Brutus Beefcake after their match, which began a feud between the two.
 Later in the same night, Perfect participated in the Royal Rumble match as the No. 30 entrant.
 He eliminated Rick Rude before making it to the final two, where he was eliminated by Hogan.
 Perfect's undefeated streak ended when he suffered his first pinfall loss on regional television against the Intercontinental Champion The Ultimate Warrior on March 19, at Madison Square Garden.
 His first loss in singles competition on national television was against Brutus Beefcake at WrestleMania VI.
-Hogan settled the score with Perfect with a match between the pair on April 28 Saturday Night's Main Event XXVI, in which Hogan pinned Perfect for the first time on television.
+Hogan settled the score with Perfect with a match between the pair on April 28's Saturday Night's Main Event XXVI, in which Hogan pinned Perfect for the first time on television.
 Following his loss to Hogan, Perfect quietly ended his association with The Genius.